pushpendarchoudhary/Artist-App/README.md

 # Use postman application to test the API endpoints

-1. Register a user
+# Register a user
-      i. use the url POST- http://<your_localhost>/api/register
+      1 use the url POST- http://<your_localhost>/api/register
      ii.
 In body tab check "raw" and select data type to "json" iii. use the following json data format to register a user {